Turn-around Warehouse Lead (Former Employee) – Fort Saskatchewan, AB – 6 October 2013

 The day would begin with a safety meeting which the lead or manager would discuss while involving other team members of safety hazards usually in and around the workplace but sometimes around the home as well.
 Then a discussion on how the previous days tasks went and what the plan is for today.
 Everyone would then assume their positions and I would oversee the shipping, deliveries, front counter, and receiving of material for Turn-Arounds.
 The hardest part of the job was learning to adapt to different peoples learning speeds and types.
 I realized that it took some extra effort but if you put in the time to realize their strengths and weaknesses you could utalize anyone for a more efficient work place.
 The most enjoyable part of the job was the interaction with other people to acheive a common goal.

-Clerk (Former Employee) – Windsor, ON – 13 April 2017
+Strategy (Former Employee) – Canada – 21 July 2017

-Gas Attendant, Car Wash attendant, Maintenance (Former Employee) – Regina, SK – 26 February 2017
+Cashier/Customer Service (Former Employee) – Regina, SK – 19 July 2017

-Gas Attendant (Former Employee) – Thunder Bay, ON – 26 February 2017
+Gas Jockey (Former Employee) – Nestleton Station, ON – 23 June 2017

 I extremely enjoyed working for the Linington family.
 I enjoyed working by myself , I loved my roll.
 Enjoyed working with the people and helping the customers.
 I also enjoyed the different aspects of the job.
 It was a great job and good experience.